Search This Blog

 Ghost Stories, Curry Chips, and Cold Winds

-It dawned overcast but clear and a quiet country road led us to Walberswick and Southwold, two ancient villages on the River Blyth.
+A quiet country road led us to Walberswick and Southwold, two ancient villages on the River Blyth.
 The beaches are somewhat stoney and some buildings were built from beach-gathered stone.
 We wandered around, soaked up the atmosphere, and sampled the local brew before moving on to Lowestoft.

 At least we didn’t meet Walberswick’s ghostly coach, supposedly drawn by headless horses and driven by the murdered Tobias Gill, hanged here in the 18th century.